Hands on with Developer Marketing

 - Blog posts on your own website allow you to engage readers and increase newsletter sign-ups (assuming you have some sort of email capture).

 All of this content must be genuinely helpful or educational; you can’t fill your engineering blog with fluff and expect it to resonate.
-So, most effective developer marketing content is written by developers.
+So, the most effective content marketing to developers is written by developers.
 Most people I talk to either get their in-house engineers to write, hire full-time developer advocates, or start a community writing program.

 Those options all take time and in-house expertise that most startups don’t have, so you might hire and manage freelance writers or work with an agency like us.
 Obviously, I’m biased, but I’m also happy to offer tips for finding and recruiting your own writers.